riaj53/store_box/README.md

 Getting Started
 1. Add to pubspec.yaml
    Add this to your package's pubspec.yaml file.
-Make sure to get the latest version from pub.dev.

 dependencies:
 store_box: ^1.0.0